Attention layers provably solve single-location regression: Risk of the oracle and of the linear predictors

 At the other end of the spectrum, in the case where $J_0$ is uniform over $\{1, \dots, L\}$, the formula for the risk of the linear predictor simplifies to $\mathcal{R}(\beta^\star) = \varepsilon^2 + \gamma^2 - \frac{\gamma^4}{\gamma^2+\length -1}$.
 When $L\to \infty$, this risk tends to $\varepsilon^2+\gamma^2$, that is, the performance of the null predictor.
 In other words, the optimal linear predictor performs no better than always predicting zero.
 More generally, this conclusion is true in any limit where $L\to \infty$ and $\max p_j \to 0$.
 This can be explained by the fact that the location of the relevant token for prediction is random, varying from sentence to sentence.
-Unable to leverage this latent information, the linear regressor balances all its coefficients, resulting in uniformly poor prediction performance.
+Unable to leverage this latent information, the linear regressor balances all its coefficients, resulting in poor prediction performance.
 This stands in sharp contrast to Corollary \ref{cor:oracle-asymptotic-bayes}, which shows that the oracle predictor $T_\lambda^{(k^{\star},v^{\star})}$ is able to account for the complexity of the task, at least asymptotically.
-This is also illustrated by Figure \ref{fig:risk_comparison}, which compares the value of the risks given by Theorem~\ref{theo:optimalrisk} and Proposition~\ref{prop:bayes_risk_linear_model}.
-However, implementing the oracle predictor requires knowledge of the parameters $k^{\star}$ and~$v^{\star}$.
+This is also illustrated by Figure \ref{fig:risk_comparison}, which compares the value of the risks given by Theorem \ref{theo:optimalrisk} and Proposition \ref{prop:bayes_risk_linear_model}.

+Naturally, implementing the attention-based oracle predictor $T_\lambda^{(k^{\star},v^{\star})}$ requires knowledge of the parameters $k^{\star}$ and $v^{\star}$.
 Our goal in the next section is therefore to show that gradient descent is able to recover these parameters.